cirosantilli/linux-cheat/compile/gcc/gcc.md

 - `include "..." search starts here`:
 - `include <...> search starts here`:

-## output preprocessed file
+## view preprocessed file

-learing purposes only:
+this is mostly useful for learing purposes only

+using `cpp` directly:

+	cpp c.c

+this outputs the preprocessed file to stdout

+using gcc as a frontend:

-    gcc -E c.c -o c
+    gcc -E c.c

-does whatever the preprocessor must do and output it to a file

 # cross compile